Hongi Hika: Legacy

 Hongi Hika never attempted to establish any form of long-term government over iwi he conquered and rarely attempted to permanently occupy territory.
 It is likely his aims were opportunistic, based on increasing his mana as a warrior.
 He is said to have stated during his visit to England, "There is only one king in England, there shall be only one king in New Zealand", but if he had ambitions of becoming a Māori king, they were never realised.
 In 1828 Māori lacked a national identity, seeing themselves as belonging to separate iwi.
 It would be 30 years before Waikato iwi recognised a Māori king.
 That king was Te Wherowhero, a man who had built his mana defending the Waikato against Hongi Hika in the 1820s.

 His second son, Hāre Hongi Hika (having taken his older brother's name after the latter's death in 1825), was a signatory in 1835 to the Declaration of the Independence of New Zealand.
 He became a prominent leader after his father's death and was one of only six rangatira to sign the declaration by writing his name, rather than making a tohu (mark).
 He was later to be a prominient figure in Māori struggles for sovereignty in the nineteenth century and was instrumental in the opening of Te Tii Waitangi Marae in 1881.
 He died in 1885, aged in his seventies.
-Hongi Hiki's daughter Hariata (Harriet) Rongo married Hōne Heke at the Kerikeri chapel on 30 March 1837.
+Hongi Hika's daughter Hariata (Harriet) Rongo married Hōne Heke at the Kerikeri chapel on 30 March 1837.
 She had inherited her father's confidence and drive, and brought her own mana to the relationship.
 She had lived for some years with the family of Charlotte Kemp and her husband James Kemp.